Written by: Kushal Dev | Co-founder, Customer Guru

 Customers in Q3 are low on value and loyalty.
 Would you spend a lot on moving these customers to another quadrant?
 Will you be able to generate revenue to offset this spend?
 Maybe these are the type of customers you should avoid getting in future.

-Customers in Q4 are those that would probably be open to buy more.
+Customers in Q4 are those that would probably be open to buying more.
 They are the loyal ones but are not paying as much.
-Would there be a possibility to upsell and cross sell ?
+Would there be a possibility to upsell and cross-sell?
 Deep dive into their profile to explore if there is.